 Welcome to the August edition of our 50 in 50 blog series, where we highlight 5 different artifacts from the Transcona Museum's collections every month.
 There will be a total of 50 artifacts discussed by the time we reach our last post in October 2018.
 This series is done in commemoration of our 50th Opening Anniversary of the Transcona Museum.
 This month we are highlighting artifacts that are celebrating the strong community of sports in Transcona: curling, football, baseball, hockey, speed skating, basketball and more.
-Whether its by coming together to cheer our teams on during a game or to celebrate triumphs and commiserate over losses, sports have a way of bringing people together.
+Whether it's by coming together to cheer our teams on during a game or to celebrate triumphs and commiserate over losses, sports have a way of bringing people together.

 #36 - TH85.5.1

 During the historically cold and biting winters here in Manitoba, children and adults have found ways to make the winter season pass by more quickly.
 Skating is just one example of an enjoyable winter activity.
-Speed skating in particular has been a sport in Transcona since the 1930's.
+Speed skating in particular has been a sport in Transcona since the 1930s.
 The most famous speed skater from Transcona is Susan Auch.
-She began competition speed skating in 1975 and participated in numerous competition at local, national, and world championship levels.
+She began competition speed skating in 1975 and participated in numerous competitions at local, national, and world championship levels.
 One of her greatest accomplishments includes competing in five different Winter Olympics where she won two silver and one bronze medal.